 You’re most certainly familiar with that feeling of panic and dread when you stare at a blank page which is waiting to be filled with meaningful sentences while the clock is ticking on your deadline.

-It’s true that you can’t force creativity, but there are ways to give your inner, sleeping muse a nudge and get your creative juices flowing regularly.
+It’s true that you can’t force creativity, but there are tips to give your inner, sleeping muse a nudge and get your creative juices flowing regularly.

 Many people picture creativity as a messy process during which all of a sudden a flash of lightning turns us into artistic powerhouses.